Cladding spraying in Newcastle upon Tyne

 The job then runs in a fixed order: cleaning, corrosion treatment, repairs, masking, spray application and a final elevation-by-elevation check.
 The same process covers Gateshead and North Shields a few minutes away, and reaches Sunderland and Durham without any change in method.

 Planning around the weather is part of the same discipline.
-Coatings need dry panels and workable temperatures, so programmes in the North East are written with realistic weather windows rather than optimistic ones, and the survey notes which elevations will be hardest to protect while the work is under way.
+Coatings need dry panels and workable temperatures.
+Programmes in the North East are written with realistic weather windows, not optimistic ones.
+The survey notes which elevations will be hardest to protect while the work is under way.

 When a coating is not the right call

-A sprayed finish renews protection; it does not put steel back.
-Where corrosion has gone through the sheet, where panel faces are separating from their cores, or where fixings have failed, coating over the top would simply hide a live defect.
-Our surveys flag this honestly, and the recommendation in those cases is repair or partial replacement before any coating is considered.
+A sprayed finish renews protection.
+It doesn’t put steel back.
+If corrosion has gone through the sheet, if panel faces are separating from their cores, or if fixings have failed, coating over the top would just hide a live defect.
+Our surveys flag this honestly.
+In those cases, the recommendation is repair or partial replacement before we even consider a coating.

 We take the same line on adhesion.
-If the existing finish is detaching and testing says a new system will not hold reliably, we will not apply one.
+If the existing finish is detaching and testing says a new system won’t hold reliably, we won’t apply one.
 A coating that lets go after two winters on the coast is worse than no coating at all.

 The case for a survey-led contractor

-On exposed sites, the difference between a coating that lasts and one that fails sits almost entirely in the preparation, and preparation can only be specified by someone who has actually examined the building.
-That is the case for a survey-led contractor in a single sentence.
+On exposed sites, the difference between a coating that lasts and one that fails sits almost entirely in the preparation.
+Preparation can only be specified by someone who has actually examined the building.
+That’s the case for a survey-led contractor in a single sentence.

 It also keeps the commercial side honest.
-What the survey finds is priced before work starts, so the figure you agree for a building in Newcastle upon Tyne is built on its real condition rather than a guess from the kerb.
+What the survey finds is priced before work starts.
+The figure you agree for a building in Newcastle upon Tyne is built on its real condition, not a guess from the kerb.
 If your cladding is fading faster than you expected, the inspection is where to start.